danielkrupinski/helloworld-c/README.md

-# helloworld-c
-Hello world! - C
+# Hello world! in C